Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Definitions and notation

 Omitting the second entry, we obtain the definition for $0<\alpha<1$.
 For any positive scalar $\lambda$, we have

 i.e. it is a homogeneous function of degree one.
-For $\alpha\in(0;1)$ and density operators $\rho$ and $\sigma$, we define the Tsallis relative entropy as
+For $\alpha\in(0,1)$ and density operators $\bro$ and $\bsg$, we define the Tsallis relative entropy as

-For $\alpha>1$, the right-hand side of (\ref{ahadef}) is well-defined whenever $\kr(\sigma)\in\kr(\rho)$.
-In the singular case, when the term $\kr(\sigma)\cap\sop(\rho)\neq\emptyset$ occurs, the right-hand side of (\ref{ahadef}) is dealt similar to the standard relative entropy (\ref{relan}).
+For $\alpha>1$, the right-hand side of (\ref{ahadef}) is well-defined whenever $\sop(\bro)\leq\sop(\bsg)$.
+In the singular case, when $\sop(\bro)\nleq\sop(\bsg)$, the right-hand side of (\ref{ahadef}) is dealt similar to the standard relative entropy (\ref{relan}).
 Namely, relative entropies are defined to be $+\infty$.
 Extending (\ref{rrdef}) to the quantum case, we define